-As retailers know all to well, this sort of affinity program has severe limitations because consumers all begin to regard the couponed price as the real price.
+As retailers know all too well, this sort of affinity program has severe limitations because consumers all begin to regard the coupon-ed price as the real price.

 I have written extensively about the airline industry in the past.
 Nowhere are affinity programs more a part of day-to-day business and many are utter failures.
 Often times the programs seem more like a criminal sentence rather than a benefit.
 Let me give you a personal case in point.

 ”On United Airlines they have a special status known as Global Services.